ImperialCollegeLondon/pnextract/README.md

 ##  pnextract -- pore-network extraction

 This code extracts a conventional pore network from a micro-CT image.
-The source code has been developed by me, Ali Qaseminejad Raeini, at [Imperial College - pore-scale consortium].
-It is a re-write of the maximal-ball network extraction algorithm by Dong and Blunt (2009).
+It is a re-write of the maximal-ball network extraction algorithm by [Dong and Blunt, 2009].
-It is used as a base for the generalized network extraction code (Raeini, Bijeljic and Blunt 2017).
+It is used as a base for the generalized network extraction code [Raeini, Bijeljic and Blunt 2017].
 It does not contain the modules for extracting the generalized network (corner elements) though.
 The network parameters has been calibrated to reproduce single-phase flow properties, and water-wet relative permeability curves of a set of sandstone rocks.